uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.4.2 =
+* Add 'public' shortcode param that lets private inserted pages be visible to anonymous users.
+Props @ahtcx for the suggestion.
+* Fix for inserted pages shown on BuddyPress profiles.
+Props @IdleWanderer for the report!
+* Fix for querystring option missing from widget settings.

 = 3.4.1 =
 * Fix for Elementor rendering in legacy mode.
 * Fix for Post Thumbnail display in legacy mode.